zoldbirka/colab-test-pub/README.md

-Collection of jupyter notebook for introductory Python cours
+Collection of jupyter notebook for introductory Python course

-A bevezetés a Python programozásba kurzus anyagai
+A "Bevezetés a Python programozásba" kurzus anyagai